 Once you have your results, I’m happy to walk through them with you (in-person or by phone/Skype), explain what they mean and how to address them as well as your health issues.
 The best way to do that is to schedule a Comprehensive Health Breakthrough Session with me.
 Or if you prefer, we can meet first, then I can help you with the genetic testing and go from there.
 During your initial appointment we can also discuss whether it makes sense for you to choose my MTHFR and Genetic Profiling Solutions Package, which includes follow up consultations and tests that help us understand how your mutations may be influencing your health, as well as discounts on supplements.

 How other genetic mutations might be affecting you

 Before you start diving in to find out whether you have a MTHFR mutation, it is important to know that there are many variations of this mutation and numerous complexities to how this mutation affects other processes in the body.
 There are also a variety of ways that you may respond to taking 5MTHF.

-So if your body is not activating folic acid, it could be disrupting other nutrients and processes, including the production of neurotransmitters, detoxification of estrogen, and production of usable vitamin B12.
+Plus, if your body is not changing folic acid into folate well, it could be disrupting other nutrients and processes, including the production of neurotransmitters, detoxification of estrogen, and production of glutathione (an important anti-oxidant).
 This can result in anxiousness, fatigue, brain fog, as well as increased risk of cancers, heart disease, Alzheimer’s disease, and diabetes.
 But it also means we need to proceed carefully when we start giving methylfolate, because all of these processes will be affected.

 Furthermore, there are other possible mutations that can affect and be affected by MTHFR.
 So it really helps to have a practitioner guide you through the information.